-I’ll give a hint to all those rollercoaster fanboys: every Legoland-coaster is built in the same corner of the park.
-And it gets even better, because this area is particularly uncrowded in the early morning.
+Attention to all coaster fanboys: all of Legoland’s major coasters are built in the same corner of the park.
+And it’s good to know that this area is particularly uncrowded in the early morning.
 At the moment we enter powered coaster Dragen at Knight’s Kingdom, we have the ride almost entirely for ourselves.
-Please don’t expect too much of a thrill, since the lay-out mainly consists of wide and pretty slow turns.
-Despite the non-convincing coaster part, ‘Dragen’ is a great family ride with elaborate theming.
-The station is built within an impressive medieval castle and the ride starts with a few surprisingly good darkride-scenes.
-I’ve ridden the namesake at Legoland California, but this one’s obviously cooler.
-Perfect start of our day.
+Please don’t expect too much of a thrill, since the layout mainly consists of wide and slow turns.
+Despite the non-convincing coaster part, Dragen is a great family ride with elaborate theming.
+The station was integrated in an impressive medieval castle and the ride starts with a few surprisingly good dark ride scenes.

-We use our last two hours in Legoland for re-rides on ‘Polar X-Plorer’ (the queue for single riders is empty and we really don’t mind splitting up) and to discover Miniland.
-Miniland is the centerpiece of every Legoland: it’s an area where monuments, recognizable cities and famous buildings are reconstructed with Lego bricks.
+Miniland is the centerpiece of every Legoland: it’s an area where famous monuments, cities and buildings are reconstructed with Lego bricks.
 They mainly focus on landmarks which can be found in the (very wide) surroundings of the park.
-That’s why we saw reproductions of San Francisco and Las Vegas in Legoland California, whereas this Miniland has been mainly built around Copenhagen, the Norwegian city of Bergen and the Netherlands.
-The level of detail is amazing and I could watch this beautiful masterpiece for many hours.
-Windmills are turning slowly, ships are sailing through the Dutch canals, cute Lego cars are driving along the roads and giant airplanes are taxiing at a replica of Billund Airport.
-It’s a great pleasure to wander through Miniland, because you always notice new details and hidden gags.
+That’s why we saw reproductions of San Francisco and Las Vegas at Legoland California, whereas this Miniland has been mainly built around Scandinavia, Germany and the Netherlands.
+The level of detail is amazing and I could watch these beautiful masterpieces for many hours.
+Windmills are turning, ships are sailing through the Dutch canals, cute Lego cars are driving along the roads and giant airplanes are taxiing at a replica of Billund Airport.
+It’s a great pleasure to wander through Miniland since you always notice new details and hidden gags.
 I’m also pleasantly surprised by the good shape of Miniland.
-This area looks tidy and very well maintained, which is a huge contrast compared to its counterpart in California.
+This area looks tidy and very well maintained.

-Miniland is one of the main draws for Legoland Billund and they regularly add a novelty.
-This year’s addition is a massive display called World’s Tallest, with replicas of five super high buildings.
+Miniland is one of the main draws of Legoland Billund and they regularly add a novelty.
+One of the latest additions is a massive display called World’s Tallest, with replicas of five super-tall buildings.
 Legoland built its own versions of Burj Khalifa, Shanghai Tower, Makkah Royal Clock Tower, One World Trade Center and Taipei 101.
 They needed lots of Lego bricks, 830.000 to be precise.
-The result is very overwhelming and visually appealing.
+The result is overwhelming and visually appealing.

-It’s time to say goodbye to Legoland Billund.
-This was kind of a quick visit, as our flight already leaves at 6.30 PM.
 Although we only spent six hours at Legoland, we have been able to ride nearly every big attraction and I’ve really enjoyed this day.
-Legoland is a theme park with a fine array of family friendly rides, good theming and even the food department did a great job.
+Legoland is a theme park with a fine array of family-friendly rides, good theming and even the food department did a great job.
 On top of that, staff are once again very friendly, as usual in Denmark.
-During a Legoland visit, you should however keep in mind that the park is focused on small children.
+However, you should keep in mind that the park is focused on young children.
 So don’t expect any major thrills and please know that the existing coasters are quite soft.